awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 ## Deleting your VPC<a name="VPC_Deleting"></a>

 To delete a VPC using the VPC console, you must first terminate or delete the following components:
-+ All instances in the VPC
++ All instances in the VPC \- For information about how to terminate an instance, see [Terminate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + VPC peering connections
 + Interface endpoints
 + NAT gateways